LGBTQ rights in Amazonas

-Legality of same-sex sexual activity
+Legality

 In 1830, Brazilian Emperor Dom Pedro I sanctioned the Imperial Penal Code, removing all references to sodomy from Brazilian law.

-Recognition of same-sex relationships

 Same-sex marriage has been legal in Amazonas since 2013 via a decision by the National Council of Justice, in compliance with a previous decision of the Supreme Federal Court in 2011.
 Between 2020 and 2025, there was a 328% increase in same-sex marriages in the state, with 287 unions registered in 2024 and 98 in the first five months of 2025.

-Adoption and parenting

-Since 2010, adoption by same-sex couples has been permitted in the state, with the first case registered in November 2012.
+In November 2012, a judge from the Amazonas Court of Justice ruled that a same-sex couple could adopt a child in the state, making them the first couple to do so.
+In 2015, the Supreme Federal Court legalized same-sex adoption nationwide.

 Discrimination protections

 Since 2006, Amazonas has included discrimination based on sexual orientation and gender identity in its state policies.
 Furthermore, homophobia and transphobia have been criminalized nationwide since 2019, making them equivalent to the crime of racism.

 In 2021, the Amazonas State Public Defender's Office (DPE-AM) established the Sexual Diversity, Gender Identity and Citizenship Working Group (Grupo de Trabalho Diversidade Sexual, Identidade de Gênero e Cidadania) focused on human rights violations and training of security agents.

-In 2023, the state Parliament sanctioned Law 6,176/2023 (Lei 6.176/2023) authored by state deputies Sinésio Campos (PT) and Nejmi Aziz (PSD), which institutes the State Week of Visibility and Promotion of Rights of the LGBTQIA+ Population (Semana Estadual da Visibilidade e Promoção de Direitos da População LGBTQIA+).
+In 2023, the Legislative Assembly of Amazonas signed Law 6,176/2023 (Lei 6.176/2023) authored by state deputies Sinésio Campos (PT) and Nejmi Aziz (PSD), which institutes the State Week of Visibility and Promotion of Rights of the LGBTQIA+ Population (Semana Estadual da Visibilidade e Promoção de Direitos da População LGBTQIA+).

 In August 2024, the Amazonas State Court of Justice (TJAM) released the booklet Home is a Right!
 (Lar é Direito!) aimed at LGBTQ youth who have been expelled from their homes.
 The booklet also states that conversion therapies are "prohibited and ineffective."